kokakoola/gatsby-starter-netlify-cms/src/pages/index.md

     - image: /img/coffee.png
       text: >-
         Shibas are ancient native breed.
 Besides cuteness it means they have to be socialised early, before 16 weeks.
-Their basic
+Their basic character how to cope with stress during lifetime develops between 8-12 months.

+        My Hiro was adopted at 16 months, he is from a farm and lived in a big cosy cage and never met a city and had little interaction with humans.
     - image: /img/coffee-gear.png
       text: >
         We offer a small, but carefully curated selection of brewing gear and